brave-date/brave-date-server/README.md

-venv                     Create a virtual environment install                  Install the package and all required core dependencies run                      Running the app locally deploy-deta              Deploy the app on a Deta Micro clean                    Remove all build, test, coverage and Python artifacts lint                     Check style with pre-commit test                     Run tests quickly with pytest
+venv                     Create a virtual environment install                  Install the package and all required core dependencies run                      Running the app locally clean                    Remove all build, test, coverage and Python artifacts lint                     Check style with pre-commit test                     Run tests quickly with pytest